ChewyJetpack/chewyjetpack.github.io/content/work/work.md

 ---
 title: "Read all about it:"
 ---
+I like working on problems that sit between disciplines - where user research meets technical constraints, where design systems need to actually work for developers, where business goals have to make sense for real people.

-I enjoy complex challenges where I can employ systematic thinking and hands-on execution.
-Whether that's building design systems at scale, establishing research programs, or modernizing legacy platforms, I focus on scalable designs that actually work in context.
+Whether that's modernising 24-year-old platforms, building systems that scale across hundreds of brands, or establishing research programs from scratch, I love on solutions that actually work in context.

 Here are some recent projects that show how I approach different types of problems.